codydjango/pretix-docker-compose/README.md

-# Basic Pretix Development Environment
+# The Best Pretix Development Environment

-Using docker-compose, nginx-proxy with a self-signed ssl certificate.

-docker build -t pretixdev .
-docker run --rm -e ROOTDIR=$(pwd) -v /var/run/docker.sock:/var/run/docker.sock pretixdev;
+### Start it up
+docker-compose run --build

+### Helper commands
+`source ./bin/commands.sg` if you want some special help